 The seaplane’s developer, state-owned Aviation Industry Corporation of China (AVIC), announced in April following the successful completion of a taxiing test that the AG600’s maiden flight would take place in May followed by a flight on water in the second half of 2017.
 It is unclear what caused the delay.

-The AG600s is primarily marine search rescue and firefighting duties.
+The AG600s will be primarily used for marine search rescue and firefighting duties.
 However, the aircraft can also be used for military purposes including transporting supplies and military personnel to Chinese-controlled islands in the South China Sea (See: “Will this Plane Let China Control the South China Sea?”).

 “Assuming, as claimed by the plane’s developers, that the AG600 only requires a water depth of 2.5 meters for landing and take-off, it would be an ideal aircraft to supply some of China’s artificial features in the Spratly Islands given that they are surrounded by shallow waters,” I noted previously.